7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 17/exercise 1.md

 #### Connection header

-`HTTP/1.1` creates a `persistent TCP connection` in order to avoid the overhead of setting up a TCP connetion everytime the client makes a request.
+`HTTP/1.1` creates a `persistent TCP connection` in order to avoid the overhead of setting up a TCP connection every time the client makes a request.
 The problem with that state of affairs is that the only way\** the client knows that it has read the entire response is if the server closes the socket.

 > HTTP/1.1 defines the "close" connection option for the sender to signal that the connection will be closed after completion of the response.
 For example,
 >